 Comparing air conditioning quotations can be confusing.
-Simply choosing the quotation with the cheapest “bottom line” is, more often than not, a recipe for disaster.
-We have created this independent guide in the hope that it will help you to quickly assess your alternative quotations so as to determine which company is offering you the best equipment at the most competitive price.
+Simply choosing the quotation with the cheapest ‘bottom line’ is often a recipe for disaster.
+We have created this independent guide in the hope that it will help you to quickly assess the various quotations you have obtained and determine which company is offering you the best equipment at the most competitive price.

 Are the quotations ‘Like-For-Like’?

-The main reasons for the disparity in pricing are, more often than not, either the quality and/or the power of the equipment being recommended.
-It is vital to check the kW or BTU (British Thermal Unit) rating of the units being suggested.
-Also, note that the higher the rating, the more powerful the cooling and heating output.
-Unless the alternative quotations are all suggesting the same brand and power of equipment, it is important to understand that you are not comparing the quotations on a “like-for-like” basis.
+The main reason for a disparity in pricing is generally down to either the quality and/or the power of the equipment being specified.
+It is vital to check the kW or BTU (British Thermal Unit) rating of the units.
+The higher the rating, the more powerful the cooling and heating output.
+Unless the alternative quotations are all suggesting the same brand and power, you are not comparing the quotations on a ‘like-for-like’ basis.

-It is also important to take into account that the after-sales services and warranties on offer from a one-man operation will be at a far lower level than when you are dealing with a large air conditioning company.
-For example, a one-man operative will offer you either a 1 or (if you are lucky) a 3-year manufacturer’s warranty.
-However, many of the larger air conditioning companies offer a minimum 3-year warranty and sometimes 5, 7 or even 10-year warranties.
-We strongly advise you to take into account the warranties on offer when making your decision.
+It is also important to consider the level of after-sales service and warranties offered by your installer.
+Many installers will not offer any ongoing servicing or maintenance (essential to ensure the validity of any warranties) and warranties supplied by a one-man operation will inevitably be at a far lower level than those provided by a large air conditioning company.
+For example, a one-man operative may offer you a one-year manufacturer’s warranty or, if you are lucky, you may get three years.
+However, many of the larger air conditioning companies offer a minimum three-year warranty and sometimes even five, seven or 10-year warranties.
+We strongly advise you to consider the length of the warranty on offer when making your decision.

 Questions to Ask?

-– Do the estimates you are comparing provide the same cooling/heating output?
+– Do the estimates specify equipment with the same cooling/heating output and the same brand?

-– Check whether the price of Lifting and Access equipment is included if necessary.
+– Check whether the price of Lifting and Access equipment is included.

 Other points to consider when making your decision

 Do the companies offer showroom facilities?
 We believe it is very important that you see the units in operation, not just for aesthetic purposes but to check that the noise levels are acceptable especially in the case of residential installations.
-Should the company that you wish to choose not have its own showroom, we very much suggest that you at least take advantage of visiting another company’s showroom to see what you are getting.
+Should the company that you wish to choose not provide showroom facilities, we very much suggest that you at least take advantage of visiting another company’s showroom to see what you are getting.

 We hope you have found this guide both informative and useful and should you wish for any other independent advice; please feel free to telephone us.